10 quirky restaurants hero image ng

 In modern times, Blackfriars, which is one of Newcastle's best restaurants, is an independently-run and atmospheric fine-dining restaurant and bar which also provides a range of events such as their unique medieval banquet experiences.

 Portofino is one of the last remaining traditional Italian family-run restaurants remaining in the city!
-Found within a stunning Victorian Grade II listed building, Portofino is a brilliant option for visitors to the city.
+Found within a stunning Victorian Grade II listed building, Portofino is a beautiful and brilliant option.
+Look up and admire the beauty of the building!
 The menu is very reasonably priced and it serves up a fantastic range of pasta, gnocchi and risotto dishes as well as pizzas and calzone.
 If it’s fresh and authentic Italian cuisine you’re after then look no further.

 The Redhouse is a traditional pub with a quirky vibe.
 Set in a ramshackled and historic building along Newcastle's Quayside, The Redhouse is committed to a simple menu of pies, mash and peas.
 Their signature dish of pies are handmade by a butcher in the small seaside town of Amble in Northumberland.